 Statistics show that effective treatment of hypertension can significantly reduce the risk of cardiovascular events.
 The following table illustrates the relationship between blood pressure control and reduced health risks:

-For this reason, promoting education on the importance of regular blood pressure monitoring is essential and should be a priority in the prevention of cardiovascular diseases.
+For this reason, promoting education about the importance of regular blood pressure monitoring is essential and should be a priority in preventing cardiovascular disease.

-Risk factors associated with hypertension and its impact on health
+Risk factors associated with hypertension and their impact on health

 Hypertension is a common medical condition that affects a large portion of the adult population and can have serious consequences if not properly managed.
 Identifying the risk factors associated with this disease is key to preventing its onset.
-Some of the most relevant factors include obesity, a sedentary lifestyle, excessive salt consumption, and stress.
-In addition, age and genetics are also determining factors; therefore, regularly monitoring blood pressure is essential, especially for people with a family history.
-For proper control, having health insurance for families can offer comprehensive protection.
+Some of the most relevant factors include obesity, a sedentary lifestyle, excessive salt intake, and stress.
+Furthermore, age and genetics also play a role; therefore, regularly monitoring blood pressure is essential, especially for people with a family history.
+For proper control, having family health insurance can offer comprehensive protection.

 A sedentary lifestyle is one of the risk factors that has been on the rise in modern society.
-Lack of physical activity contributes not only to weight gain, but also to a decline in overall cardiovascular health.
-The recommendations are clear: do at least 150 minutes of moderate physical activity per week.
+Lack of physical activity contributes not only to weight gain but also to a decline in overall cardiovascular health.
+The recommendations are clear: engage in at least 150 minutes of moderate physical activity per week.
 Furthermore, stress, which can increase blood pressure, requires attention; relaxation techniques such as yoga or meditation can be of great help in mitigating its effects.

 Diet plays a crucial role in regulating blood pressure.
 A diet high in sodium is closely linked to high blood pressure; therefore, it is advisable to limit the consumption of processed foods and opt for a diet rich in fruits, vegetables, and whole grains.
 It is also important to pay attention to alcohol and caffeine intake, which can affect blood pressure in a variety of ways.
 Education about healthy eating habits should be part of any health program, including those for international students adjusting to a new food culture.